drocheam/optrace/docs/source/usage/spectrum.rst

 **Rectangle**

-The following equations defines a spectrum with a rectangular function with bounds :python:`wl0`, :python:`wl1` and a scaling factor :python:`val`:
+The following equation defines a spectrum with a rectangular function with bounds :python:`wl0`, :python:`wl1` and a scaling factor :python:`val`:

 .. testcode::